 When working with chemicals in the laboratory, hazard identification will not be required for portable containers if the chemicals are transferred from labeled containers for immediate use by the person performing the transfer.
-Any chemicals that are transferred to smaller containers that will be kept and used at a later time or mixtures that are created must be labeled appropriately for storage and identification.
+Any chemicals that are transferred to smaller containers that will be kept and used at a later time or mixtures that are created must be labeled with an appropriate secondary container label for storage and identification.